Try "cat diabetes" or "dog being sick"

 It can be very tempting to overindulge when it comes to feeding treats to your dog, especially when they’re giving you the famous puppy-dog eyes!

-Let's take a look at the best ways to spot whether your dog is overweight.
+It’s important to know how heavy your dog should be and monitor their weight regularly.
+Let’s take a look at the best ways to spot whether your dog is overweight or underweight, and how to maintain a healthy weight.

 A brief summary...